 Complete an extended written response in expository, persuasive or imaginative style.
-Your writing must draw from the selected text you have studied for this Context and explore the idea that 'the ability to compromise is important when responding to conflict'.
+Your writing must draw from at least one selected text for this Context and explore the idea that 'the ability to compromise is important when responding to conflict'.

 Context 4 - Exploring issues of identity and belonging 13.
 Sometimes Gladness Bruce Dawe 14.
 Growing Up Asian in Australia Alice Pung 15.
 The Member of the Wedding Carson McCullers 16.
 Witness Director: Peter Weir